JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 Payload preview must remain bounded and safely encoded.

+Banner contents themselves should not automatically be copied into telemetry.
+Metadata about whether a banner was configured and sent is sufficient.

-### Slice 21 - Build valid Mission Control envelopes
+### Slice 24 - Build valid Mission Control envelopes

 Publish to: